Shamanism in Nepal Himalayas

 This shaking increases with intensity as the deities and spirits enter the body until the spirits’ words are driven up from the stomach and through the mouth.
 The lineage mediums and Shamans claim that their minds remain unusually clear and sharp during the occurrence.
 They say this heightened focus allows them to see spirit forms that are invisible to others.
 For example, the Shaman, embodying his protective deity, will usually confront spirit forms of witches, traditionally described as gleaming lights or human-like shadows.

-The Shaman often turns his head and stare fixedly at something he can only see in the darkness while dancing.
+The Shaman often turns his head and stares fixedly at something he can only see in the darkness while dancing.
 This stare with the reflection of the firelight on the eyes and the face with a visible contrast of shadow and light incorporates the ability to see witches.
 It presents the capabilities to fight against them.

-Despite both types of practitioners being able to get embodied or possessed by spirits, their experiences are quite different.
+Despite both types of practitioners being able to get embodied or possessed by spirits, their experiences are pretty different.
 The clairvoyant deities of the lineage mediums are solely correlated to the local surroundings.
 In contrast, the local spirits are familial deities of the lineage and serve as protective deities for the shamans.
 These practices are notably evident in the way the Kul-Dhamis and Dhami-Jhakris first confront their occupying spirits.
 Fresh lineage spiritualists are initially possessed, while a significant rites congregation takes place once in three years.
 This ceremony connects the separated families of the patrilineage and concludes when the possessed spiritualists sacrifice many male goats and drink their blood.

 All the male members of the family are responsive to possession by the family deities during this period, even though only a hand full do get possessed.
 The learned Kul-Dhaims use their expertise to help the family members show signs of possession, especially while struggling to accept their occupying deities.
 Completing this first time of possession will ascertain if these men will become Kul-Dhamis themselves in the coming year.